Last Updated on December 8, 2023 by Sharon Advik

 The camera’s readout is quick enough to minimize its influence in most cases.

 The 24-megapixel APS-C sensor utilized by the D7100 and D5300’s siblings serves as the basis for the D3300.

-The removal of the OLPF should allow the sensor to capture a little more fine detail.
+Removing the OLPF should allow the sensor to capture more fine detail.

 It turns out that utilizing the best lenses at their sweetest apertures makes it quite difficult to distinguish between the sharpness of this sensor with and without an OLPF in real life.